inyongwoo327/capstones2025/automateAWSRepo/README.md

 - Default VPC and subnet will be used for ec2?
 - Clarify where to save buildspec (frontend and backend repos) files for CodeBuild
 - How many buildspec files needed?
-- No Dockerfiles?
+- No Dockerfiles

 (5) CodeCommit setup
 - Clarify the AWS CodeCommit repositories structures and names
 - Setup AWS CodeCommit using IAM Git credentials (AWS access and secret keys)

 (6) CodeBuild setup
-- Clarify script language and tool for testing and linting??
+- Test case ran by buildspec
+  - backend: Python
+  - frontend: jest
+  - linting (ESLint)
 - Buildspec yaml files for:
     - frontend
     - backend

 (7) CodePipeline setup (CodeDeploy)
 - backend
-    - Elastic Beanstalk & EC2???
-    - Find way to take off EC2 (or Beanstalk)
+    - No need ElasticBeanstalk and EC2
+    - Lambda and S3
 - frontend
-    - s3 and CloudFront (for hosting)
+    - S3 and CloudFront (for hosting)
 - No ECS, Dockerfiles, Docker images (More costs and complicated implementations)